-THERMALLY MODIFIED KNOT-FREE PINE – BEAUTIFUL AND DURABLE
+BENCHMARK THERMO-RADIATA PINE CLADDING THAT’S BEAUTIFUL AND DURABLE

 Thermally modified wood is a natural, durable and environmentally friendly choice.

-Our Benchmark Radiata pine adorns both homes and public spaces
+Thermory’s Benchmark thermo-radiata pine cladding enhances both homes and public spaces

-- Choose wall cladding made of thermally modified Radiata pine if you desire knotless softwood that would also last outdoors.
+- Choose cladding made with thermally modified radiata pine if you’re looking for a knot-free softwood that’s also durable enough to last outdoors.

-- Thermal modification increases the biological durability of Radiata pine (class 2), which is extremely important outdoors.
+- Thermal modification increases the durability of radiata pine (class 2, 15+ years), which is extremely important for outdoor use.

-- Thermally modified wood has a lower moisture absorption capability and rate and less moisture-induced deformation as a result.
-It is therefore a great choice for outdoor use.
+- The lower moisture absorption capability and rate of thermally modified wood results in less moisture-induced deformation, making it a great choice for outdoor use.

-- In addition to being durable, our thermally modified Radiata pine is environmentally friendly as thermal modification is chemical-free and the waste generated is not harmful to the environment.
+- Thermal modification gives radiata pine a beautiful golden-brown tone.
+In addition to being durable, our thermally modified radiata pine is environmentally friendly, as the thermal modification process is chemical free and no harmful waste is generated.

 Additional options for flawless finish and easy installation

-Radiata pine is well-suited for thermal modification, becoming more durable and stable in the course of the process and acquiring a beautiful golden brown colour.
-We offer wall cladding and panelling made of Radiata pine in our Benchmark range, suitable for both indoor and outdoor use.
+Radiata pine is well suited for thermal modification, becoming more durable and stable and acquiring a beautiful golden-brown color through the process.
+We offer radiata pine cladding and wall paneling for indoor and outdoor use in our Benchmark range.

-The colour of the wood will change over the course of time
+The color of the wood changes over time

-As with any other wood, the surface of thermally modified Radiata pine will acquire a natural silver grey colour over time.
+As with any wood, the surface of thermally modified radiata pine will fade to a natural silver-gray color over time.
 This process starts immediately after the products are installed and can take a few months to several years depending on how much UV light they are exposed to.
 The durability of the boards is not affected.

 Wall cladding maintenance To oil or not to oil?